 Using the Templates add-on, you can create article grids or video grids with YouTube feeds, or an article list with a thumbnail and excerpt.
 These can be used anywhere on your site as additional content areas, such as sidebars, footers, or as part of an existing page.

-The Keyword Filtering add-on is used to filter a feed’s content by keywords, phrases or tags.
-You can also use keyword filtering in conjunction with shortcodes which allow you to display feed items from as many sources as you want, as long as they contain a specific keyword or phrase.
+The Keyword Filtering add-on is used to filter a feed’s content by keywords, phrases, or tags.
+You can also use keyword filtering in conjunction with shortcodes which allow you to display notifications or feed items from as many sources as you want, as long as they contain a specific keyword or phrase.

 Over to you – Are you interested in starting your own news aggregator?
 Do you know of a news aggregator site that you’d like us to share?
 Let us know in the comments below.